rclascano14/bikesharing/README.md

 ## Summary

-Throughout this statistical analysis, I have found that the majority of the Citi Bike users are male, the peak hours are 7-9AM.
+Throughout this statistical analysis, I have found that the majority of the Citi Bike users are male and subcribers, that the peak hours are 7-9AM and 5-7PM on weekdays and 10AM-7PM on weekends for these users and lastly, that the average ride is 6 minutes.
 As the Visualizations of the NYC Citi Bike Dataset indicates, Des Moines should make a good fit for Citi Bikes to expand business to the city.
+However, while my findings in this analysis do not warrant any reason not to bring business to Des Moines, I can still think of two Visualization ideas to further prove the efficacy of Des Moines Citi Bikes.
+One would be a visualization detailing weather and temperatures in New York City.
+A quick google search will show that weather between New York City and Des Moines is incredibly similar.
+Consequently, by analyzing ride patterns with different temperatures in NYC, you could apply these same findings to Des Moines.
+Another Visualization idea would be expand the Peak Hours Visualization to all months of the year to get a comprehensive view of Citi Bike usage across a typical year.